NeolGG/CSE-40567-60567_Spring-2025_HW2/README.md

 ## Problem 6 (40 pts).

 The following message was enciphered using DES algorithm with the key of “LOVECSND” under electronic code book mode (ECB).
+Please Decipher it.

 Ciphertext in binary format: